directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 }
 ```
-When the component is initialized, it will retrieve the path variable using the `ActivatedRoute` and pass it to the `readItem()` method to get the post with that id.
+When the component is initialized, it will retrieve the path variable using the `ActivatedRoute` and pass it to the `readItem()` function to get the post with that id.

 Note that this will happen when you click on a blog post from the list of blog posts.